Recent Lectures & Events

 “Navigating Theory and The Role of the Scholar: Questions of Theory, Capacity, and Identity in Rhetoric,” A Roundtable Discussion.
 National Communication Association (NCA) Convention, Washington, DC, November 2014 (forthcoming).

 “On the Limits of Resilience: Reflections on Becoming-With-Toxins,” Keynote Lecture, Environmental Humanities Symposium, Appalachia State University, April 4, 2014.

-“On the Posthuman and Pollution,” Invited speaker at Samuel L. Becker Conference.
-Department of Communication Studies, University of Iowa, February 28, 2014 (forthcoming).
+“You Are Toxic.
+You Are Not a Toxin.,” Invited speaker at Samuel L. Becker Memorial Conference: Interesting Questions in Health, Social Change, and Technology.
+Department of Communication Studies, University of Iowa, February 28, 2014.

-“Rhetorical Studies of Health, Science, and Medicine Roundtable,” NCA Convention, Washington, DC, November 2013 (forthcoming).
+“Rhetorical Studies of Health, Science, and Medicine Roundtable,” NCA Convention, Washington, DC, November 22, 2013.

 “‘In Vivo’: Kids, Chemical Safety, and the Limits of the Posthuman,” Josephine Jones Lecture, Department of Communication Studies, University of Colorado-Boulder, February 4, 2013.

 “Before the Cradle and After the Grave: When Toxic Bodies Become Ordinary,” Plenary Speaker at the Crossroads in Cultural Studies Conference, Association of Cultural Studies (ACS), Grand amphithéâtre de la Sorbonne, Université de Paris-Sorbonne, Paris, France, July 5, 2012.